GingerbreadAI/GingerbreadAI/README.md

 ## GINGERBREAD AI Telegram Agent

 ### Features:
-- Responds to messages sent to your Telegram bot.
+- Responds to messages sent to your Telegram bot
-- Handles simple text messages and predefined commands (e.g., `/hello`, `/joke`).
+- Predefined commands (e.g., `/hello`, `/joke`)
-- Supports interactive replies and tasks defined in your `config.json`.
+- Interactive replies via `config.json`
-- Customizable for specific Telegram groups or channels.
+- Customizable

 ### How It Works:
 1. **Create a Telegram Bot**: Use [BotFather](https://core.telegram.org/bots#botfather) on Telegram to create a bot.